timrwwatson/Ansible-Pi-Hole-Set-Up/README.md

 Project to create a Ansible playbook based of the one at: https://github.com/tomgelbling/Securing-your-Raspberry-Pi-with-Ansible and creating a Pi Hole docker installation from here: https://github.com/shaderecker/ansible-pihole

-The aim is to create a Pi Hole Raspberry Pi install with the relevant ufw rules via an Ansible playbook
+The aim is to create a Pi Hole Raspberry Pi install with the relevant ufw rules via an Ansible playbook, using an Unbound DNS server.

-## Securing your Raspberry Pi with Ansible

-Ansible playbook to secure your Raspberry Pi.
-Based on [Securing your Raspberry Pi](https://www.raspberrypi.org/documentation/configuration/security.md)  by the Raspberry Pi Foundation.

 ## What will be achieved by this Ansible playbook?

-The playbook will perform configuration modifications in the following areas.
+The playbook will perform configuration modifications in the following areas:

 ### Raspbian users
 * Change the password of the pi user